backupbrew/switchbrew/Savegames.md

 | 0x18  | 4      | Alignment       |
 | 0x1c  | 4      | Padding?        |
 |       |        |                 |

+## Duplex Storage

+A Duplex Storage contains four separate elements: [a header](#Duplex_header "wikilink"), a bitmap, and two identically-sized chunks of data.

+As hinted by the name, a Duplex Storage contains two main chunks of data.
+To store X bytes, two chunks of data each with size X are required.

+### Bitmap

+This main data storage is split into blocks of the size indicated in the duplex header.
+The bitmap contains as many bits as the main data has blocks.
+If the main data is 0x40000 bytes long with a block size of 0x4000 bytes, the bitmap would contain 0x10 bits.

+The bitmap controls which data chunk is active for each block. e.g. If bit 3 of the bitmap is a 0 then block 3 of data chunk 0 is active and block 3 of data chunk 1 is inactive.
+This means that when data from block 3 is read, the data from chunk 0 will be returned and the data from chunk 1 will be completely ignored.

+### Hierarchical Duplex Storage

+Multiple Duplex Storages can be chained together to gain various benefits.
+With a Hierarchical Duplex Storage, the bitmap for the main data is stored inside another Duplex Storage.

+The bitmap for this second Duplex Storage is stored in a special Duplex Storage.
+The data of this top level contains a master bitmap that is typically 0x40 bytes long.
+A bit in the save file header controls which master bitmap is active.

+This allows for atomic operations on the Hierarchical Duplex Storage.
+When writing to the storage, data will be written to the inactive blocks and inactive bitmaps.
+When the data is committed the bit in the save file header is flipped, changing which master bitmap is active.

 ## Files